Waiting Period in Term Insurance: Guide & Details | PolicyX

 Accidental death: Day one

-ICICI Prudential LifeiProtect Smart, iProtect SupremeThis term plan is famous for life cover.
-It provides accidental death rider and CI options.Accidental death: Immediate
+ICICI Prudential LifeiProtect Smart, iProtect SupremeThese term plans are known for comprehensive life cover, accidental death riders, and critical illness options.Accidental death: Immediate

 Natural death: Immediate Suicide: 12 months